rjseymour66/learn-web-dev/README.md

 # Styling links

 ## Link states
-- link (unvisited) `link:default` : Default state for a link
+- `a:default` link (unvisited) : Default state for a link
-- visited `link:visited`: A link when it has already been visited
+- `a:visited` visited: A link when it has already been visited
-- hover `link:hover`: A link when it is being hovered over
+- `a:hover` hover: A link when it is being hovered over
-- focus `link:focus`: A link when it has been focused (when it has been moved to by tabbing or with the HTMLElement.focus()).
+- `a:focus` focus: A link when it has been focused (when it has been moved to by tabbing or with the HTMLElement.focus()).
 This is a pseudo-class
-- active `link:active`: A link when it is being clicked on (activated)
+- `a:active` active: A link when it is being clicked on (activated)

 ## Typical link rules